 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Phelps, Allison T., "Prevalence and Demographics of Augmentative and Alternative Communication (AAC) Users Birth-21: A Survey of Speech-Language Pathologists Serving Learners with Complex Communication Needs (CCN)" (2019).
-Theses and Capstone Projects.
+All Theses, Dissertations, and Capstone Projects.
 1.